Recognition of same-sex unions in Nigeria: Religious performance

 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 However, the Catholic Church in Nigeria criticized the declaration and many Nigerian clerics said they would not bless same-sex couples.
 The Catholic Bishops' Conference of Nigeria issued a statement on 20 December condemning the declaration and stating that "there is no possibility in the Church of blessing same-sex unions and activities.
 That would go against God's law, the teachings of the Church, the laws of our nation and the cultural sensibilities of our people."

+The Church of Nigeria, part of the Anglican Communion, is staunchly opposed to same-sex marriage.
+It has been vocal in its opposition to decisions by other Anglican churches to bless same-sex unions or accept clergy in committed civil unions.
+It declared itself in "impaired communion" with the Episcopal Church of the United States on 21 November 2003 due to the ordination of a partnered gay man, Gene Robinson, as a bishop of the Diocese of New Hampshire.
+In 2005, Primate Peter Akinola criticised the Church of England for allowing clergy in same-sex civil partnerships, saying that "[it] proposes same-sex marriage 'in everything but name'".
+It also opposed the appointment of Sarah Mullally as Archbishop of Canterbury in October 2025.
+Primate Henry Ndukuba stated, "Bishop Sarah Mullally is a strong supporter of same-sex marriage as evidenced in her speech in 2023, after a vote to approve the blessings of homosexuals when she described the result as a 'moment of hope for the Church'", falsely claiming that Mullally supported same-sex marriage.
+Although Mullally has signalled support for greater "pastoral care and inclusion of LGBT+ people in the life of our church communities", she reiterated church teaching on marriage in 2018.